pyroll-project/pyroll-docs/docs/index.md

 # Background and Purpose

 To the experience of the authors, the field of metal forming simulation is currently dominated by handcrafted, specialized and monolithic or commercial software tools.
+Groove rolling is a class of metal forming processes, where a bar of large cross-section (typically coming from casting or previous rolling processes) is rolled down to smaller cross-sections within a number of passes.
+The shape of the cross-section is determined by the shape of the roll surface, milled into the roll barrel, known as the groove or calibre.
+The products are commonly known as long products such as wire, bars or rods, because their length is usually much larger than their width and height.
+The passes can be directly coupled (multiple stands are grabbing the workpiece at the same time), called a continuous or "conti" rolling line, or, one pass is performed after each other, called reversing rolling, because the direction of rolling is typically reversed to avoid long transports of the workpiece.
 There is a large variety of modelling approaches for groove rolling processes published in scientific literature within the last century, but often not available as software implementation to the public.

 Groove rolling is a rather complex process, one has to deal with mechanical loads, material flow, heat flow and generation, microstructure evolution and others.